StefanJelner/risland.js/README.md

 ### `checkbox-loading-notification.html`

-This is an example of how to place a loading notification in the DOM element which then gets manages by RIsland.
+This is an example of how to place a loading notification in the DOM element which then gets managed by RIsland.
 For 10 seconds a notification blinks, until finally RIsland is loaded.

 ### `checkbox-promise.html`